Skip to main content

 MASADA NATIONAL PARK GUIDED TOUR

-The trip to Masada national park takes us into three significant historical periods, to the days of the Hasmonean refuge fortresses in the Judean Desert, rising in full force the image of Herod, a controversial king.
-The multi-working constructor King who had impressive political achievements and, of course, the builder of the second Jewish temple that reached the peak of its glory in his days, but at the same time a cruel tyrant, who established his throne for the incessant killing of the Hasmonean family and his family.
+The trip to Masada National Park takes us into three significant historical periods, to the days of the Hasmonean refuge fortresses in the Judean Desert, rising in full force the image of Herod, a controversial king.
+The multi-working constructor King who had impressive political achievements and, of course, the builder of the second Jewish temple that reached the peak of its glory in his days, but at the same time a cruel tyrant, who established his throne for the ongoing killing of the Hasmonean family and his family.
 In the third period, Masada returns to function as a refuge, this time during the Great Rebellion and its tragic end.

 KING HERODS AND HIS AMAZING PROJECT IN THE JUDEAN DESERT